Joseph and the Amazing Technicolor Dreamcoat (film): Release

 The film was originally shot as a feature film, but ended up being released directly to video.
 It was shot over three weeks in July/August 1999 on three sound stages at Pinewood Studios in London.
 The release of the film was advertised by a brief series of sing-along performances that Osmond starred in as a Fathom Event.
 The film was released by PolyGram.
 In the United States, the film was shown as an episode of PBS' Great Performances.

 Reception

 Reviews of the film were generally positive."
 The film has been described by PBS as being a "lively interpretation."
 Michael Dequina, online film critic for "TheMovieReport.com", described the film as a "sweet, candy-colored confection for the entire family."

+Legacy

+In July 2023, many cast members who worked on the original film reunited by partaking in a livestream to celebrate the then upcoming 25-year anniversary the following year on Youtube on The Tammy Tuckey Show.
+The event had been organised ahead of time.